 Heredad de Candela<< Previous wine Next wine >>

-2016 90JS; 2015 89JS; 2014 92VM
+RATING HISTORY:2020 91JS; 2019 93WE; 2016 92VM, 90JS; 2015 89JS; 2014 92VM

-100% Monastrell.
+GRAPE:100% Monastrell.
 Organically grown vines planted from 1925 - 1935.
-Tended in limestone, clay and sandy soil at 713 m (2,339 ft) elevation
+Tended in 90% limestone and 10% sand soil at 713 m (2,339 ft) elevation

-The vineyards are located within the Yecla DO in Zone 8, within Murcia in southeastern Spain.
+LOCATION, SOIL, CLIMATE:The vineyards are located in the Yecla DO within Murcia in southeastern Spain.
 The vineyards are in the Campo Arriba district of Yecla, at 713 meters (2,339 ft.) elevation.
-Monastrell is called Mourvèdre in France, Mataro in Italy, and Monastrell in the New World.
-Monastrell is the most planted grape in the area and is the second most planted red grape in Spain.
-Yecla's higher altitude makes it significantly cooler than neighboring Jumilla, and the resulting wines are more aromatic, with a more fresh, easy-to-drink character.
+Monastrell originally hails from this part of Spain.
+Yecla's high altitude actually makes it significantly cooler than neighboring Jumilla, and the resulting wines are more aromatic, with a fresh, easy-to-drink character.
 The area's soils are composed of limestone and chalk with clay and gravel subsoils.
 Due to the low content of nutrients in the soil, the vines have low vigor and yields are only 2 kilograms (4.4 lbs.) of fruit per vine, which produces smaller berries with a higher skin-to-juice ratio.
 These grapes produce wines with greater concentration and complexity in aromas and palate flavors.
-For climate, the area's average temperature from May-October is 66F, with only 13 inches of rain per year.
 The climate is Mediterranean with a light Continental influence due to the region's higher altitude.
-The vine virtually shuts down or slows considerably during the cool nights, which helps prolong the ripening period.
-This allows the Monastrell grapes to ripen slowly and prevents over-ripe grapes.
-The Mediterranean Sea's cool breezes help moderate the arid and sunny climate.
+Proximity to the Mediterranean Sea helps moderate the arid and sunny climate.
 The area receives a high amount of sunshine per year (3,893 hours).
-In summmary, this region has ideal conditions for Monastrell.

-Inky ruby.
-Intense, smoke-accented aromas of blackberry, cherry liqueur, spicecake and vanilla, along with a powerful floral overtone.
+TASTING NOTES:Inky ruby.
+Intense, smoke-accented aromas of blackberry, cherry liqueur, spice cake and vanilla, along with a powerful floral overtone.
 Plush and expansive in the mouth, offering surprisingly energetic dark fruit, violet pastille and cola flavors that pick up a smoky element with air.
 Closes on a sweet cherry note, showing impressive thrust, lingering florality and supple tannins that fold effortlessly into the energetic fruit.
-This is a really impressive wine for the region.-- Josh Raynolds.
+This is a really impressive wine for the region.-- Josh Reynolds.